filip-jezek/filip-jezek.github.io/_2018-01/Dymola.md

 layout: default
 title: Dymola 2020 FD30 is free
 category: vendor
+author: the internets
 ---

-and it does not suck at all!
 It is slightly faster than Openmodelica.